 The Windows Error Codes document lists the common usage details for those Win32 error codes, HRESULT values, and NTSTATUS values.
 The Events and Errors Message Center lets you search for and find detailed message explanations, recommended user actions, and offers links to additional support and resources.
 This post on Windows Errors, System Error Messages and Codes will give you the complete list and meaning of the errors.

-Error Lookup Tool offers a straightforward UI that is easy to understand.
-You just need to go ahead and put in your error code and all the details will be flashed in the lower part.
-You can see the details like the error description and their related system module.
+The tool offers a straightforward UI that is easy to understand.
+You need to go ahead and put in your error code and all the details will be flashed in the lower part.
+You can see the details like error description and their related system module.